LrWm3/low-code-fun/README.md

 The App Store aspect of this product is a cool idea.
 Having storage, chat and other types of things built into the database level is cool.

-I think I understand the general idea of something like airtable.
+I think I now understand the general idea of something like airtable.
 I just feel like something is missing.

 I think inherently the problem boils down to something like this: